NOUIY/aws-cdk-guide/v2/constructs.md

 ------
 #### [ Go ]

-To do this in Go, we'll need a little extra plumbing\.
-Our original `NewNotifyingBucket` function returned an `awss3.Bucket`\.
-We'll need to extend `Bucket` to include a `topic` member by creating a `NotifyingBucket` struct\.
-Our function will then return this type\.
+To do this in Go, we'll need a little extra plumbing.
+Our original `NewNotifyingBucket` function returned an `awss3.Bucket`.
+We'll need to extend `Bucket` to include a `topic` member by creating a `NotifyingBucket` struct.
+Our function will then return this type.

 ```
 type NotifyingBucket struct {